andreapollastri/cipi/README.md

 ### 📄 cipi.yml — Configuration That Travels With the Code

-An app can carry a `cipi.yml` in its repository describing the state it expects: domain aliases, PHP version and settings, its extra databases, its queue workers and its backup strategy. `cipi yml plan` shows exactly what would change and `cipi yml apply` applies it.
+An app can carry a `cipi.yml` in its repository describing the state it expects: domain aliases, PHP version and settings, its extra databases, its queue workers, its healthcheck and its backup strategy. `cipi yml plan` shows exactly what would change and `cipi yml apply` applies it.

 Deploys **ignore the file** until you opt in with `cipi yml auto <app> on`.
 From